Biotechnology: DNA Sequencing on the MCAT

 In the context of nucleotide addition, the C3 hydroxyl group functions as the nucleophile attack the electrophilic phosphate of the 𝛼- phosphate group!

-Nucleophilic Substitution in DNA Elongation
+Nucleophilic Substitution In Dna Elongation

 Hopefully now it’s a little clearer as to why the dideoxyribonucleotides terminate the growing DNA chain!
 It’s because they lack the C3 hydroxyl group which acts as the nucleophile to catalyze the formation of another phosphodiester bond!